Than you may Think

 Here the Second Person volunteers to step in and restore!
 Revelation 13:8 says Jesus is "The Lamb of God slain before the foundation of the world."

-The Self Emptying of God the Son when He became a Man
+The Self Emptying of God the Son

 Though men are not real gods and can not become "God" the Apostle Peter says something amazing in this regard.
 Peter writes, "God's divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, by which he has granted to us his precious and very great promises, that through these you may escape from the corruption that is in the world because of passion, and become partakers of the divine nature."
 (2 Peter 1:3-4)